yaronf/I-D/STAR/draft-ietf-acme-star.md

 Issuing a cancellation for an order that is not in "valid" state is not allowed.
 A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:recurrentCancellationInvalid".

-Explicit certificate revocation using the revokeCert interface (Section 7.6 of {{I-D.ietf-acme-acme}}) is not supported for STAR certificates.
+Explicit certificate revocation using the revokeCert interface (Section 7.6 of {{RFC8555}}) is not supported for STAR certificates.
 A server receiving a revocation request for a STAR certificate MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:recurrentRevocationNotSupported".

 ## Capability Discovery
 {: #capability-discovery}